 Deaf Awareness Week 2021

-It’s Deaf Awareness week and at appa we will be showing our support online with regular posts on Deaf awareness and “Coming through it together”, the motto for this year’s […]
+It’s Deaf Awareness week and at appa we will be showing our support online with regular posts on Deaf awareness and “Coming through it together”, the motto for this year’s event.
+Deaf Awareness Week is organised by the UK Council on Deafness.
+Their aims for the event are to; Raise awareness Improve access to education, […]

 BSL NEWS 01 June 2020